xyngular/py-xcon/Readme.md

 1. [Overrides](#overrides) - Value is set directly on `Config` or one of Config's parent(s).
     - For more details about parents, see [Parent Chain][parent-chain].
-2. `xyn_config.providers.environmental.EnvironmentalProvider` first if that provider is configured to be used.
+2. `xcon.providers.environmental.EnvironmentalProvider` first if that provider is configured to be used.
 We don't cache  things from the envirometnal provider, so it's always consutled before the cache.
-See topic [Provider Chain][provider-chain] or the `xyn_config.provider.ProviderChain` class for more details.
+See topic [Provider Chain][provider-chain] or the `xcon.provider.ProviderChain` class for more details.
 3. High-Level flattened cache if it was not disabled (see [Caching][caching]).
 4. All other [Providers][provider-chain] / [Directories](#directory-chain)
      - Looked up based first on [Directory Order][directory-chain]